PaperStrike/Pjax/README.md

 ### defaultTrigger

-When set to `false`, disable the default Pjax trigger.
+When set to `false` or an object with `enable: false`, disable the default Pjax trigger.

 The default trigger alters these redirections: